Skip Navigation

 Directions questionnaire

-(1)Subject to rule 26.5A, if a defendant files a defence—
+(1)Subject to rule 26.8, if a defendant files a defence—

-(a) a court officer will—
+(a) a court officer shall—

 (i) provisionally decide the track which appears to be most suitable for the claim; and